-‘General Hospital’ Tuesday Spoilers: Franco’s Health Issues Are Causing Concern & Chaos
+'General Hospital' Tuesday Spoilers: Franco's Health Issues Are Causing Concern & Chaos

 During Tuesday's episode of General Hospital, spoilers detail that Franco's mysterious medical issues will be front-and-center.
 He had hoped to get help from Dr. Kirk in Geneva, but that fell apart when Scott accidentally killed the doctor.
 Now Franco is back in Port Charles and anxious to get help before it's too late.

-Many General Hospital viewers already have a hunch regarding this issue of Franco’s.
-He heard Peter’s voice in his head, and it seems very likely that signals a return of Drew’s memories.
+Many General Hospital viewers already have a hunch regarding this issue.
+He heard Peter's voice in his head, and it seems very likely that signals a return of Drew's memories.

 It certainly doesn't help that Franco's tumor returned and that he experienced a brain injury during the Floating Rib explosion.
 According to the General Hospital sneak peek shared via Twitter, during Tuesday's episode he'll have a frightening incident regarding all of this.